-Background Sound Level: the A-weighted sound level, measured in accordance with the procedures specified in Section 900.103, which is exceeded 90 percent of the time during the period of observation, during which sounds from motor racing facilities are inaudible.
+Background Sound Level: the A-weighted sound level, measured in accordance with the procedures specified in Section 900.103, which is exceeded 90 percent of the time during the period of observation, sounds from the sound source are inaudible.
 The period of observation need not necessarily be contiguous; however, the period of observation must be at least of 10 minutes duration.

-C-weighted Sound Level: in decibels, a frequency weighted sound pressure level, determined by the use of the metering characteristics and C-weighted network specified in ANSI document §1.4-1971 S1.4-1983 (R2001-1976) "American National Standard Specification for Sound Level Meters-", incorporated by reference at Section 900.106.
+C-weighted Sound Level: in decibels, a frequency weighted sound pressure level, determined by the use of the metering characteristics and C-weighted network specified in ANSI document §1.4-1971 S1.4-1983 (R2001.
+1976) "American National Standard Specification for Sound Level Meters-", incorporated by reference at Section 900.106.